Q. Do I need to be PONY registered?

 Q. What is there to do in the area?

 A. The South Central PA area offers quite a few attractions to visitors, including Hersheypark, a nearby theme park and chocolate factory.
 I highly recommend the park as a day trip the day before the tournament you attend.
-Many other things are available, including the Sports Emporium (Carlisle) and Cluggies (Chambersburg), an area entertainment complex with go karts, batting cages, mini golf, arcade, and more.
-Hagerstown also has a small waterpark.
-There are a number of minor league baseball teams nearby (Harrisburg, Hagerstown, York, Frederick, etc.) The Carlisle Car Shows and Gettysburg Battlefield are in the area, as well as a number of malls, restaurants, and movie theatres.
-Newville offers an old fashion drive in movie theatre and a number of state parks, lakes, and campgrounds.
-All of our town have at least 1 bowling alley, movie theathre, etc. See our area events and attractions page for more details.
+Many other things are available, including the Sports Emporium, an area entertainment complex with go karts, batting cages, mini golf, arcade, and more.
+The Carlisle Car Shows and Gettysburg Battlefield are in the area, as well as a number of malls, restaurants, and movie theatres.
+Within a very short distance of the main complex is an old fashion drive in movie theatre and a number of state parks, lakes, and campgrounds.
+See our area events and attractions page for more details.

 Q. Are we classified as a "Recreation" team?